-Six novel 1 : 2 complexes of silver(I) nitrate with 2,5-, 2,6- and 3,5-dihalopyridines (halo stands for chlorine and bromine) were prepared by the reaction of an aqueous solution of AgNO3 and the corresponding pyridine derivative in water–alcohol solution.
+Six novel 1 : 2 complexes of silver(I) nitrate with 2,5-, 2,6- and 3,5-dihalopyridines (halo stands for chlorine and bromine) were prepared by the reaction of an aqueous solution of AgNO3 and the corresponding pyridine derivative in a water–alcohol solution.
 In spite of having analogous empirical formulae, they reveal intriguing structural differences, except [Ag(NO3)(2,5-Cl2py)2]n (1) and [Ag(NO3)(2,5-Br2py)2]n (4), which are isostructural.
-Contrary, [Ag(NO3)(3,5-Cl2py)2]2 (3) is dimeric, while its Br-analogue [Ag(NO3)(3,5-Br2py)2]n (6) is polymeric in nature, being the only complex with no halogen∙∙∙halogen interactions.
-Lastly, both [Ag(NO3)(2,6-Cl2py)2] (2) and [Ag(NO3)(2,6-Br2py)2] (5) consists of monomeric molecules, with dissimilar interaction patterns among units linking chains into different 3D structures.
-In addition, all isolated complexes were identified by the elemental analysis and characterized in solution by the multinuclear NMR spectroscopy (1H, 13C, 15N), IR and mass spectrometry.
-DFT calculations verified the predominant tendency of the Ag+ ions to bind two pyridine nitrogen atoms and one nitrate ion in their complexes, and confirm that their supramolecular structure is a compromise between competing weak intramolecular interactions and steric constrains.
+In contrast, [Ag(NO3)(3,5-Cl2py)2]2 (3) is dimeric, while its Br analogue [Ag(NO3)(3,5-Br2py)2]n (6) is polymeric in nature, being the only complex with no halogen⋯halogen interactions.
+Lastly, both [Ag(NO3)(2,6-Cl2py)2] (2) and [Ag(NO3)(2,6-Br2py)2] (5) consist of monomeric molecules, with dissimilar interaction patterns among units linking chains into different 3D structures.
+In addition, all isolated complexes were identified by elemental analysis and characterized in solution by multinuclear NMR spectroscopy (1H, 13C, 15N) and IR and mass spectrometry.
+DFT calculations verified the predominant tendency of the Ag+ ions to bind two pyridine nitrogen atoms and one nitrate ion in their complexes and confirm that their supramolecular structure is a compromise between competing weak intramolecular interactions and steric constrains.